matveyt/shebang/README.md

 Summary
 -------
-An utility for _MSYS_/_MSYS2_ which allows to execute POSIX shell scripts from the native Windows command-line.
+An utility for _MSYS_/_MSYS2_ which allows to execute POSIX shell scripts transparently.

 Description
 -----------